Gradiorum/Gradiorum.github.io/README.md

 # FallingPlanet

-Welcome to the official repository of FallingPlanet, a platform dedicated to showcasing the innovative projects of William Aaron Stigall.
+Welcome to the official repository of FallingPlanet, a platform dedicated to showcasing the innovative projects of William A. Stigall.
 FallingPlanet serves as a digital space not only to display personal accomplishments but also to foster collaboration and free expression within the tech community.

 ## About FallingPlanet

 FallingPlanet is currently a personal project and has not been formalized as an LLC.
-It represents an abstraction of William Aaron Stigall's work, focusing on sharing creative and technical projects with the world.
+It represents an abstraction of William A. Stigall's work, focusing on sharing creative and technical projects with the world.
 This repository and its associated website are open source, reflecting a commitment to open collaboration.

 ## Contribution